 DPTI advised that it would continue to locate any relevant documentation regarding the application of funding paid after the date of practical completion and will consult with relevant parties to resolve the matter.

-This matter was raised with DPTI who advised that it is currently reviewing the Commonwealth funding transferred to AOSMA pursuant to the Deed and will ensure funds have been appropriately acquitted.
+DPTI also advised that it was reviewing the Commonwealth funding transferred to AOSMA pursuant to the Deed and will ensure funds have been appropriately acquitted.